 - you have to pay rent for your home

-If you have to pay Council Tax for your home, and are on a low income, you may be entitled to Council Tax Support.
+If you have to pay Council Tax for your home, and are on a low income, you may be entitled to Council Tax Reduction.
 You do not have to pay rent to claim this.
-There is more information about this on the Local Council Tax Support page.
+There is more information about this on the Local Council Tax Reduction page.
+You will still need to make a claim for Council Tax Reduction if you receive, or are making a claim for, Universal Credit.

 If your application is submitted successfully, you will receive an email from email@example.com confirming the date and time your form was submitted.